 The price actually paid or payable of the merchandise is known at the time of exportation to the United States, i.e., the base price agreed upon by the parties.
-If the price of the product is increased subsequent to importation due to a change in the resale price in the U.S., then the amount remitted becomes the proceed of a subsequent resale and the amount is added to the price actually paid or payable.
+If the price of the product is increased subsequent to importation due to a change in the resale price in the United States, then the amount remitted becomes the proceed of a subsequent resale and the amount is added to the price actually paid or payable.
 Transaction value is the proper means of appraisement.
-542746 dated Mar.
-30, 1982.